 The field of condition monitoring is now all-encompassing.
 There are hardly any things or places that are not permanently monitored.
 Some people associate the term surveillance with negative aspects, but in the area of energy supply, condition monitoring should be viewed as positive, useful, helpful and safe monitoring.
-The top priority is safety for people and machines.
+Condition monitoring is particularly beneficial in the manufacturing industry, where machine failure can be entirely prevented, and worker safety can be improved.
+The top priority is always safety for people and machines.
 Here is a small list where surveillance is an added value:

 - Tire pressure sensor